Animated Flintlock Mechanism

 Taylor and Mander Pistol

-The lock was made by Taylor & Mander.
-The pistol to which it is fitted has a 4" cannon-barrel (see picture).
+The lock shown here was made by Taylor & Mander.
+The pistol to which it is fitted has a 4" cannon-barrel shown in the photo on the right.
 The pistol furniture is brass with grotesque mask butt-plate.
-It is a good example of the simple flintlock.
-Later flintlocks had many refinements added but the operating principle was unchanged.
+It is a good example of the simple flintlock dating from around 1760.

 Flintlock mechanism